twitchscience/spade/README.md

 This in turn will trigger an ingest of the data into Redshift.

+## Testing

+If you are on a mac, to run the tests you need to brew install `pkg-config` and `gzrt`.
+If you are running this on a mac with Xcode 8.3 and Go < 1.8.1, then you need to provide `-ldflags -s` to your run.

 ## Replay mode

 It is also possible to replay data from an S3 bucket of deglobbed inputs